ArcticMC/Scenarios/descriptions.md

 ### Dragon Rush (H)
 > At 0,0 lays a portal to the end.
 But 3 eyes of ender are missing from the portal.
 The goal is to race and defeat the dragon!
 The nether will be on but trapping and camping the nether portal will be off.

+### Drop (L)
+> Every player starts the game at 0,0.
+For the first 5 minutes of the game you can use the command /drop <Quadrant>, you will be teleported to the 500,500 coordinates of that quadrant and gain speed 2 for 5 minutes.

+### Drought (H)

+> &#x1F534; THIS IS AN ADMIN SCENARIO.
+PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

+> The world a never ending drained ocean, with some patches of TNT underground.
+You will start out with a water bucket and navigate the terrain searching for islands with trees and animals.
+The only mobs that can spawn in are creepers, when killed they have a chance to drop bones, string, and arrows.

 ### Dungeoneering (H)

 > &#x1F534; THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)